Harinathlee/upoint-query-builder/README.md

 ## Features
-- Good an nice looking UI.

 - This is PWA (preogressive web app) tool which will work as a website and also can be easily installed as a web app in seconds by one click.
 - This can also be used without internet.
 - It makes our team work easier.
 - This our team to concentrate on more exciting tasks.
 - This eradicates the probability that you'll make errors, which is highly probable when performing it manually.
 - Keeps track of who and for whom queries are produced, which will come in handy if there are any issues about those changes in the future.
+- Good and nice looking UI.

 ## 🔗 Links